PageDAO/PageDAO-DocSite/community/zombieverse.md

 "Here is the magic candy that will bring you back to real life.
 You can eat it and never return here, or you can choose to become zombies and wait every Halloween to scare and kill other Discord users who log in the metaverse," the dragon said.
 The three of them take it but stare at it for quite a while.
 The dragon smiles because he knows what they are thinking.
 "No, we're staying in the Zombieverse," they say in unison.
 At the same time Charlie and Emily begin to change into what will now be their new look.
+They are now zombies.
 The three of them walk together into the Zombieverse, their now new home.
+Another player approaches, and they all grin at each other.
+The player enters the room and the three friends attack.

 ## OUTLINE / TODOS / CONTRIBUTIONS